 As I defined myself:

 Servant of the Lord, first and foremost.
 Lover of all sentient beings.
 Maurice and Lucy are my cats.
 I plant my own garden to decorate my soul, nurtures and keeps me grounded.
-Hummingbird connects me to an awesome wonders and makes me feel at home.
+Hummingbird connects me to impressive wonders and makes me feel at home.
 I am a pilgrim on this earth.

 So I created this space to share with you my “In Between Times.”
 It is a continuous series of: